awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.quickstart.md

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.
 **Note**
-If the New Environment wizard does not show the screens described below, see \.
+If the New Environment wizard does not show the screens described below, see [The Old New Environment Wizard](environments-create-wizard-old.md)\.

 1. Choose **Create New Application**\.
 ![\[Elastic Beanstalk .NET tutorial create new application wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/dot-net-tutorial-create-new-application.png)